Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 In the `Destination` section, select `Snowflake` from the drop-down menu.

-Type in a name for the delivery stream.
+Type in a name for the `Firehose stream name`.

 ![](assets/kdf-stream-1.png)